TaylorResearchLab/Petagraph/README.md

 ## Petagraph build instructions

-#### Petagraph is built on top of the Unified Medical Knowledge Graph (UBKG) so the first step is to CSVs
+#### Petagraph is built on top of the Unified Medical Knowledge Graph (UBKG) so the first step is to generate the UBKG CSVs.
+Please follow instructions here:
 (UBKG-Build-Instructions)[https://github.com/x-atlas-consortia/ubkg-etl/tree/main/source_framework]